openedx/edx-platform/userdocs/source/create_problem.rst

     • If a response to this problem got one value right and the rest wrong, what score would it be assigned?

+.. raw:: latex

+      \newpage %

 Close
 *****

-    To stop accepting responses and recording points, problems can be *closed.* Closed problems do not display a **Check** button.
+    To stop accepting responses and recording points, problems can be **closed.** Closed problems do not display a **Check** button.
 Students can still see questions, solutions, and revealed explanations in a closed problem, but they can no longer check their work, submit responses, or change their stored score.

     There are several ways that you can close problems: